Heroin is a deadly substance associated with a high risk of heroin overdose.

 - Family Therapy: In many cases, the entire family suffers from the impacts of a family member’s drug use.
 Family therapy allows individuals and their families to work together to overcome the obstacles of the past.
 It also allows them to work together to build a strong foundation for recovery.

-- Continued Outpatient Rehab: Treatment and cognitive behavioral therapy is often used to help people identify the patterns of behavior that led them to addiction.
+- Intensive Outpatient Program: Treatment and cognitive behavioral therapy is often used to help people identify the patterns of behavior that led them to addiction.

 - Nutrition Treatment: Heroin and opiate abuse wreaks destruction on most peoples’ bodies.
 Nutrition treatment helps ensure that individuals get their bodies back on the right track.

-- Group Sessions: Inpatient care usually includes group therapy sessions where patients work with their peers and therapists.
+- Group Therapy: Inpatient care usually includes group therapy sessions where patients work with their peers and therapists.
 The goal is to work through problems that led to their addiction.

 - Holistic Treatment: Used in tandem with inpatient treatment, holistic treatment focuses on the mind, body, and spirit.
 These treatments are helpful for patients who struggle to be alone or use drugs as an escape.